 Countries with concerted support from the Global COVID-19 Vaccine Delivery Partnership continue to make modest progress with increasing vaccination coverage.
-Since our last update, Sierra Leone is reporting a 0.28% daily vaccination rate which is a small increase from 0.27%.
-Tanzania's daily vaccination rate remained constant at 0.17% and Malawi's daily vaccination rate remained constant at 0.17% and Malawi's daily vaccination rate remained constant at 0.17% and Malawi's daily vaccination rate remained constant at 0.17% and Malawi's daily vaccination rate remained constant at 0.17% and Malawi's daily vaccination rate remained constant at 0.17% and Malawi's daily vaccination rate remained constant at 0.17% and Malawi's daily vaccination rate remained constant at 0.08%.
-Supply was recently flagged as a concern for Malawi.
+Since our last update, Chad is reporting a 0.30% daily vaccination rate which is an increase from 0.00%.
+Supply is no longer flagged as a concern for Malawi.
 Supply remains flagged as a concern for Mali, Côte d'Ivoire, Ethiopia, Gambia, Guinea, Niger, Nigeria, Sierra Leone, Somalia, and Tanzania.